 - Aligned incentives: Medicare Advantage plans are paid a flat fee per member per month, so they have an incentive to integrate care, operate efficiently, and keep people healthy and out of the hospital.
 Medicare fee-for-service pays only based on the volume of care provided, and is designed primarily to process claims, not to be a coordinated health program in the same way as Medicare Advantage.

-- Quality and outcomes: Medicare Advantage plans have proven their ability to deliver patients higher-quality care, according to a 2010 study in The American Journal of Managed Care.
+- Quality and outcomes: Medicare Advantage plans have proven their ability to deliver patients higher-quality care, according to a 2015 report in The American Journal of Managed Care.
 These plans also get patients more of the services they need, notes a 2013 article in Health Affairs magazine.
 Beyond these benefits, Medicare Advantage plans prevent more hospitalizations, readmissions, and other complex care that are among the biggest cost drivers in the health system, according to a 2012 article in The American Journal of Managed Care.

 - Innovative approaches: Medicare Advantage plans have pioneered many of the innovations that policy experts say the healthcare system needs, including integrated delivery systems, care coordination, an emphasis on primary care, and value-based approaches to paying doctors, hospitals, and other healthcare professionals.
-Humana Medicare Advantage members served by physicians under value-based care arrangements had 7% fewer inpatient hospital admissions per thousand members in 2015 compared with members who were treated by providers in traditional fee-for-service relationships.
+Humana Medicare Advantage members served by physicians under value-based care arrangements had 6 percent fewer inpatient hospital admissions per thousand members in 2016 compared with members who were treated by providers in traditional fee-for-service relationships.

-- Widespread adoption: Nearly 30% of Medicare beneficiaries choose Medicare Advantage, with more than 17 million currently enrolled.
+- Widespread adoption: About 31 percent of Medicare beneficiaries choose Medicare Advantage, with more than 17 million currently enrolled.
 The vast majority of enrollees stay with their plans once they join and report high rates of satisfaction, notes the Medicare Payment Advisory Commission.